"At a Loss"

 "Sorry You’re Here is that rare record that doesn’t merely live up to unrealistic expectations, but in its best moments, exceeds them."

 "The record resists concise description, every song as eclectic as it is evocative, beauty brushing against brutality, the classical and the cutting-edge intertwined in infinite variations. "

 —M. L. Rio, The Vinyl District

 "Chad Clark reveals once again why he's one of the best composers working in DC, if not America, at the moment."

 A comprehensive and thorough look at their work throughout the pandemic, Erin and Chad discuss Beauty Pill’s creative drive and last year’s three releases, including the score for Taffety Punk's dance play suicide.chat.room: Sorry You’re Here.

 This is a project we come back to from time to time.
 And it is a great preview for what is to come.
 Stay with us.
 There will be more and more soon.

 Read by Lise Bruneau

 Directed by Joel David Santner

-A year and a month ago, the cancellations started.
+A year and a half ago, the cancellations started.
 The doors of theatres closed.
 Artists were sent home.
 Not one of us expected the doors would be shut this long.